Here’s a slightly rewritten free short story for your enjoyment.

 “Tell him the walk back is equally good exercise.”

-Tuesday morning, the dad got up even earlier, trying to beat the rising temperature.
+Tuesday morning, the dad got up even earlier, trying to beat the rising temperature on his run.
 He decided to just do laps around the block, making it easier to bail if the heat got to be too much.

 He used Steve’s car as his marker.
 At least it would be of some use to somebody, he chuckled, seeing as Steve apparently didn’t need it.